ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 6: Inactive consumer groups metric metadata" caption-side="top"}
+{: caption="Table 9: Inactive consumer groups metric metadata" caption-side="top"}

 This is for information only and is not an issue.
 Spikes indicate that a set of consumer groups have stopped sending messages.

 ### Instance bytes in per second
 {: #ibm_eventstreams_instance_bytes_in_per_second}

-The number of bytes produced per second to an Event Streams instance
+The number of bytes produced per second to an {{site.data.keyword.messagehub}} instance

 | Metadata | Description |
 |----------|-------------|